BabylonJS/Documentation/content/resources/Unity/08_StaticBatching.md

+---
+title: Static Batching
+image:
+description: The Unity Toolkit static batching allows the engine to reduce draw calls for geometry of any size provided it shares the same material, and does not move.
+keywords: babylon.js, exporter, unity, static batching, extension
+further-reading:
+video-overview:
+video-content:
+---

 Static batching allows the engine to reduce draw calls for geometry of any size provided it shares the same material, and does not move.
 It is often more efficient than dynamic batching (it does not transform vertices on the CPU), but it uses more memory.

 In order to take advantage of static batching, you need to explicitly specify that certain game objects are **static** and do not move, rotate or scale in the game.
 To do so, set the game object to the **Babylon Static** layer.